 The media release is not great, although it is standard to oversell the importance of such a review, and to avoid declaring the pre-determined conclusions.
 More forthright is the accompanying puff by AFR education editor, Julie Hare (paywalled).
-Hare’s Tuff-fed piece, titled Alan Tudge’s 10-year plan to get schools back to basics, is both encouraging and deeply discouraging.
+Hare’s Tudge-fed piece, titled Alan Tudge’s 10-year plan to get schools back to basics, is both encouraging and deeply discouraging.

 The encouraging aspect of Hare’s piece is Tudge’s explicit questioning of value the 2-years Masters: